 “It is not death that a man should fear, but rather he should fear never beginning to live.“—Marcus Aurelius

-I’ll be spending my immediate future writing articles (until the book’s ready), visiting loved ones, and enjoying the small things.
+I’ll be spending my immediate future writing, coaching amazing people, visiting loved ones, and enjoying the small things.

 What will you be doing?